Grow a Beautiful Basketful of

 A Laurel's Favorite

-Tati's Wedding (TAH-tees) ($7.95) 80 days.
+Tati's Wedding (TAH-tees) ($9.95) 80 days.

 Tati is a pet name for Tatiana.

-This big luscious beauty -- the most flavorful variety I've come across this season and my top pick for 2017, was discovered by my customer Dan Stein of New York as he drove through the Kazbek mountains in the Caucasus.
-He was there on a special day, his friend Tatiana's wedding, when he stopped at a roadside produce stand and discovered this fabulous tomato.
+This big luscious beauty -- one of the most flavorful varieties I've ever come across and my top pick back in 2017, was discovered by my customer Dan Stein of New York as he drove through the Kazbek mountains in the Caucasus.

-The farmer had not named it, so Dan called it Kazbegi Red.
+The farmer had not named it, so Dan called it 'Kazbegi Red'.
 After hearing this beautiful story, I couldn't resist naming it for beautiful Tatiana, whose nickname is Tati.

 These tomatoes are luscious, meaty and silky with big sweetness and just enough tang to make it the perfect all purpose tomato and one of the juiciest I've ever eaten.